fmorenopino/Deep-Learning-Time-Series-Forecasting/README.md

 <p align="center">
   <img src="DeepAR/notebook_images/basic_architecture_unrolled.png" width="500" alt="Unrolled Basic Architecture"/>
   <br/>
   <strong>Figure 2:</strong> Unrolled base architecture.
 On the left of the forecast horizon, the conditioning range can be found.
 On its right, the forecasting range.
+Source: Moreno-Pino, Fernando, et al, 2023.
 </p>